1. Cricket Basics

 The other, the striker's end umpire, commonly known as the square-leg umpire will stand near the fielding position called square-leg, which offers a side view of the batsman, and assist on certain decisions.

 In all professional matches, the two umpires may refer a decision by forwarding it to an off-field 'third' umpire, who has the assistance of television replays.
 An off-field match referee ensures that play is within the Laws of Cricket and the spirit of the game.
-In all matches, a reserve umpire is kept on hand for exigencies.
+In all matches, a reserve umpire is kept on hand for emergencies.

 An official scorer who records the match details such as runs, batsman dismissals, and time is also appointed.